DartmouthAlphaFold/AlphaFold/README.md

     ```

 - You can find and build other versions of AlphaFold available on this [DockerHub](https://hub.docker.com/r/catgumag/alphafold).

+#### *Python scripts*

+- You need two scripts: `run_alphafold_singularity_gpu.py` and `visualize_alphafold_results.py`.
+The former runs AlphaFold, the later visualizes results.
+Both of them are available [here](https://github.com/DartmouthAlphaFold/AlphaFold).

+- Copy these files to your personal/lab folder and modify them as desired.

 #### *Databases*

 - The databases is available in `/dartfs/rc/nosnapshots/A/Appdata/AlphaFoldDB`